With a voice possessing the beautiful timbre of folk music, singer Bich Hong marks her return with the MV "Nguoi con cua dong song ".

 Sharing the same sentiment, People's Artist Quoc Hung confided that the MV seemed to encapsulate his entire childhood.
 The male artist said that when he was young, he and his family lived in a house by the river.
 Whenever a Tuong or Cheo troupe came by, the whole village would call each other to cook rice early and then bring out mats and bricks to make a place to sit and wait until evening to watch.

 Singer Tan Nhan shared that she really admires Bich Hong: "When I watched Bich Hong's MV, I felt a little choked up, maybe because she was so emotional and that's what's special about this product.
 She sings like herself, simple, rustic and very sweet.
-Folk is sweet, not showing off technique."
+Folk music is sweet, not a show of technique."

-The female singer loves teaching and wishes to contribute a small part to the development of Vietnam's music industry through training and instilling a love for the profession in the younger generation.
+The female singer loves teaching and wishes to contribute a small part to the development of Vietnam's music industry through training and passing on her love for the profession to the younger generation.

 Le Chi